 Yes.
 You should take a colicky baby to a doctor to rule out any underlying medical conditions that may be causing the crying.
 If you find any of the following symptoms in infants and kids, Make an appointment immediately if the baby

-- seems inconsolable, crying turns to screaming for 3-4 hours
+- seems inconsolable, crying turns to scream for 3-4 hours

 - vomiting after every feed